vengi-voxel/vengi/docs/LUAScript.md

 ---

+> If you are new to lua you can read more about it on [lua-users](http://lua-users.org/wiki/TutorialDirectory).

+---

 > **voxedit**
 >
 > Calling `xs <script> help` (in the script console) will print the supported arguments for the given script file in voxedit.